fastoch/Podman/README.md

 We can also get the names of containers running inside each pod:
 ![image](https://github.com/user-attachments/assets/293b002f-48c1-4d80-8786-b0bf1f5de32e)

-## Deploy the pod to a K8s cluster (from local dev environment to production)
+## Deploy the pod to a K8s cluster (from local development environment to production)

+A Kubernetes cluster is a group of nodes (virtual or physical) that run Kubernetes, a system for automating the deployment and management of containerized applications.

 ### Review and modify the .yaml file